marczz/mzlinux_pages/system/clouds.md

 # Wasabi {#wasabi}
 [Wasabi](https://wasabi.com/) is a cloud block storage S3 compatible.
 The minimum plan is 1TB.
-And it applies an uniform cost 6$/TB/Month - _September 2020 Pricing_,
+And it applies an uniform cost 7$/TB/Month - _December 2023 Pricing_,
 with free in and out trafic, and free api calls.

 # Yandex.Disk